compgen-io/cgpipe/docs/05-Running_jobs.md

 * [SGETemplateRunner.template.cgp](https://github.com/compgen-io/cgpipe/blob/master/src/java/io/compgen/cgpipe/runner/SGETemplateRunner.template.cgp)
 * [SLURMTemplateRunner.template.cgp](https://github.com/compgen-io/cgpipe/blob/master/src/java/io/compgen/cgpipe/runner/SLURMTemplateRunner.template.cgp)

+#### Template Runner options

+Template-based job runners (above) will by default write out the job ids for the submitted jobs.
+They can also write out the filenames associated with the jobs by setting the option:
+`cgpipe.runner.include_output_filenames=true`.

 ### Shell script export

 Shell scripts will write a single script that contains all of the tasks for a